 Kerstin Cuhls(PhD) is a scientific project manager at the Fraunhofer Institute for Systems and Innovation Research (ISI) since 1992 and an Honorary Professor for Japanology, Time and Futures Sciences at the University of Heidelberg since 2020.
 She studied Japanology, Chinese Studies and Economics/Business Administration.
 She finished her Dr. phil. at the University of Hamburg in Japanology about Technology Foresight in Japan and now combines this knowledge with methods from Futures Research.
 From 2007 to 2009 Kerstin Cuhls was the project manager of the first cycle of the BMBF Foresight.
 From 2008 to 2010 she was head of the business unit "Foresight and Futures Research" in Fraunhofer ISI.
 In national, regional and international studies for different contracting authorities she built up a huge repertoire of methods in Foresight applied in projects and taught in seminars at the Freie Universität Berlin (Masterstudiengang Zukunftsforschung) as well as the Bundesakademie für Sicherheitspolitik (BAKS).

-Monika Popper (MSc) has worked in the area of foresight and future-oriented innovation assessment and management; mapping critical issues affecting sustainability of innovation and collaborating with relevant stakeholders to create growth, competitiveness and sustainability of innovations.
-She has been involved in the organization of diverse foresight and horizon scanning research projects with strong emphasis in multistakeholder engagement activities, including the participation of citizens in agenda setting.
-In her role as a researcher and innovation manager, she has reviewed developments and implementation of health and safety, food security, healthcare and sustainable innovation (SI) policies and platforms, amongst other research and technology development activities.
+Monika Popper (MSc) is Managing Director at Futures Diamond - an innovation systems company specialised in the provision of information technology (IT) and software solutions to government, business, research and education actors at local, national and international levels.
+In recent years she has worked in the area of future-oriented innovation assessment and management; mapping critical issues affecting sustainability of innovation and collaborating with relevant stakeholders to create growth, competitiveness and sustainability of innovations.
+In her role as a researcher and innovation manager, she has reviewed developments and implementation of health and safety, food security, cybersecurity, healthcare and sustainable innovation (SI) policies and platforms, amongst other research and technology development activities.